GoogleCloudPlatform/podcast/site/content/about.md

 Every week, we go through a "Cool Thing" - it could be a great project running on Google Cloud Platform, a fantastic tip or trick on Google Cloud Platform, an Open Source project or really just about anything we think is new and innovative.
-If you have something that you think would fit this, send it through and we will cosnider it to be featured on our show!
+If you have something that you think would fit this, send it through and we will consider it to be featured on our show!

 ## Hosts